-- 2.4 Dacorum Borough Council's Core Strategy was adopted on 25th September 2013 and contains the main strategic policies which will guide development in the borough.
-The land at West Hemel Hempstead is identified as a Local Allocation within the Place Strategy in the adopted Core Strategy (Figure 1).
-The Core Strategy states that Hemel Hempstead will accommodate up to 8,800 new homes up to 2031. - 2.5 The principle of development in this location has thereby been accepted following examination by an independent Planning Inspector appointed by the Secretary of State.
-The development is a key component in the overall delivery of housing to meeting the needs of the Borough to 2031.
-Table 1 summarises key principles for the development:
+- 2.4 Dacorum Borough Council's Core Strategy2 was adopted on 25th September 2013 and contains the main strategic policies which will guide development in the Borough. - 2.5 The land at West Hemel Hempstead is identified as a Local Allocation within the Hemel Hempstead Place Strategy in the adopted Core Strategy (Figure 1).
+The Core Strategy states that Hemel Hempstead will accommodate up to 8,800 new homes up to 2031. - 2.6 The principle of development in this location has thereby been accepted following examination by an independent Planning Inspector appointed by the Secretary of State.
+The development is a key component in the overall delivery of housing to meeting the needs of the Borough to 2031. - 2.7 Table 1 summarises key principles for the LA3 development: